pactflow/docs.pactflow.io/website/docs/docs/authentication/legacy.md

 #### Debug SAML Assertions

-The SAML login assertion request/response happens via the browser, and for security reasons, PactFlow cannot see.
+The SAML login assertion request/response happens via the browser, and for security reasons, PactFlow cannot see it.

 You can, however, extract the SAML assertion from your web browser during a login flow.
 For example, using most modern browsers such as Chrome perform the following steps: